LGN520/farreach-public/docs/netreach-v4.md

 						- TODO: valid=3: cached get only if latest=1, put/del/largeput set latest=0 and forward to server (maybe case3)
 					* Snapshot
 						- TODO: For those with valid=2, controller remembers the records recently evicted by PUTREQ_LARGE; if server does not have a large value with larger seq (due to packet loss), place the records back into in-switch snapshot
-				+ FUTURE: PUTREQ_LARGE_EVICT_CASE1 does not need to embed status_hdr.valid as valid must be 1 (w/o eviction if invalid); but embed is also ok if limited by parser
+				+ FUTURE: PUTREQ_LARGE_EVICT_CASE1 does not need to embed meta.valid as valid must be 1 (w/o eviction if invalid); but embed is also ok if limited by parser
 			- seq (optype -> seq)
 				+ TODO: we need seq mechaism to avoid unnecessary overwrite caused by eviction of PUTREQ_LARGE or cache eviction
 		* Stage 2 (4 ALU)